bareos/bareos/docs/manuals/en/new_main_reference/source/Configuration/StorageDaemon.rst

 \begin{description}
    \item :config:option:`sd/device/RequiresMount`\
-   You must set this directive to {\bf yes} for removable devices such as USB unless they are automounted, and to {\bf no} for all other devices (tapes/files).
+   You must set this directive to :strong:`yes` for removable devices such as USB unless they are automounted, and to :strong:`no` for all other devices (tapes/files).
 This directive indicates if the device requires to be mounted to be read, and if it must be written in a special way.
 If it set, :config:option:`sd/device/MountPoint`\ ,